Domain Authority Explained

 To determine Domain Authority, Moz employs machine learning against Google’s algorithm to best model how search engine results are generated.
 Over 40 signals are included in this calculation.
 This means your website’s Domain Authority score will often fluctuate.
 For this reason, it’s best to use Domain Authority as a competitive metric against other sites as opposed to a historic measure of your internal SEO efforts.

-It’s best to use Page Authority (PA) and Domain Authority (DA) as comparative metrics when doing research in the search results and determining which sites/pages may have more powerful, important, link profiles than others.
+It’s best to use Page Authority (PA) and Domain Authority (DA) as comparative metrics when doing research in the search results pages and determining which sites/pages may have more powerful, important, link profiles than others.

 Domain Authority Factors: